ntentan/yentu/docs/Getting-Started-With-Yentu.md

 More on setting up
 ------------------
-In cases where an interractive CLI is not required (such as with automated build scripts), you can pass the require parameters to the init command and ignore the interractive (`-i`) option.
+In cases where an interractive command line interface is not required (such as with automated build scripts), you can pass the required parameters to the init command and ignore the interractive (`-i`) switch.